-Now almost everyone is addicted to shorts or reels.
-I am not left out of either 😁.
-I also waste about an hour every day watching reels.
-The point is that people's patience is now lessening.
-So if a website takes a long time to load, the user may feel annoyed.
-That's why developers use placeholder images.
+Now almost everyone is addicted to reels.
+I also waste time watching reels every day.
+Here, my point is that people losing their patience.
+If a website takes a long time to load, users feel annoyed.
+This is why developers use placeholder images.

-- Learn how to design a flexible website that supports the placeholder service.
+- How to support every website the placeholder service.

 The Inspiration:

-Today's tutorial may seem strange at first to a non-developer.
-So you can start by creating basic HTML structures.
+Today's tutorial may seem a difficult for a beginner at first.
+So,you can start by creating basic HTML structures.

 Here are all the things you need to know:

-- It is beneficial to have a code editor—for example, VS Code or Sublime Text 3.
+- Code editor, like VS Code or Sublime Text 3.

 What you will learn